 Tracks: Nutrition, FDA

 FDA label requirements can be confusing, and trends change at a fast pace.
-In addition to stringent content and wording requirements, food labels must also comply with size, color, language, and location rules.
+In addition to stringent content and wording requirements, food labels must also comply with size, color, language and location rules.
 Claims are also a moving target with many subtleties in wording and design.
 Learn the basics of FDA labeling rules and keep up with the latest developments.
-Our content covers:

 • Required label features and formatting